Aidar5/nattoeng/docs/source/book/01_intro/pip.rst

 pip or pip3
 ^^^^^^^^^^^^

-Depending on how Python is installed and configured in the system, it may be necessary to use pip3 instead of pip.
+Depending on how Python is installed and configured in the system it may be necessary to use pip3 instead of pip.
 To check which option is used, you must execute the command ``pip --version``.

 A variant where pip corresponds to Python 2.7: